 Currently, Triticum Dicoccum is the most widespread in Italy.
-In fact, thanks to its rusticity and tolerance to pests and climatic excesses, it can be cultivated up to 1000 meters above sea level.
-Due to these aspects and its nutritional value, taste in addition with the historical and cultural significance; the market has recently taken a zealous interest in this “re-discovered” grain.
+Thanks to its rusticity and tolerance to pests and climatic excesses, it can be cultivated up to 1000 meters above sea level.
+Due to these aspects and its nutritional value, taste also in addition with the historical and cultural significance; the market has recently taken a devoted interest in this “re-discovered” grain.

 Farro is also known as “dressed grains” because the glumes and the husk envelop its caryopsis, for which reason, grains require an additional “hulling” process through which seeds are then separated from the chaff.
-In order to make it more digestible and easier to cook, our Pearled Emmer is further processed to also remove the outer part of the kernel.
+To make it more digestible and easier to cook, our Pearled Farro is further processed also remove the outer part of the kernel.

 * Chefs Tips *